conectado/taping-memory-blog/static/articles/3_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_3).md

 ## Displaying a preview list of all the articles

 ### Preparing for the preview list

+We will add a preview list such as the one you see in the [home page of this blog](/)

-#### Adding a backend
+#### Adding a back-end

-Now, for adding a list of available articles we need a back-end(Well any back-end would do, you could use a github repo for example, but it has its battery of problems, that I will not address in this article).
+Now, for adding a list of available articles we need a back-end that expose an API where you can query that.(Well any back-end would do, you could use a GitHub repo for example, but it has its battery of problems, that I will not address in this article).

 So, let's add a back-end, we will use [Rocket](https://rocket.rs/), it's an easy to use server, which will do for our intentions.